Help me publish this book:

 I'm currently working on making this into a published book.
 Interested?
-Let me know with this quick form.
+Let me know!

 If you're in the Gitbook, you can hover over or click on links.
 Underlined links are glossary terms (hover or click to read descriptions); non-underlined links are citations - hover to read bibliography or click to access articles or links to books.

-Glossary section includes some pieces which are not necessarily mentioned in the notes.
+The glossary section includes some pieces which are not necessarily mentioned in the notes.
 They should serve as an introduction to the key terms and description of processes in the space.
+I'd recommend it as a resource while you do your own research; there are a lot of jargon terms out there.

 - In general, this book is full of weird levels of specificity.
 The aim: provide broad context and increasing detail in promising areas.
 This doesn't always play out & can be corrected